dezmanvee/reviews/README.md

 - `name`: The name of the author of the review.
 - `job`: The job or title of the author.
 - `text`: The review text.
 Modify the `reviews` array according to your desired reviews.
 You can add more reviews or remove existing ones.
-Stick to the pattern of the reviews for the program to work.

 ## Dependencies
 This project does not have any external dependencies.
 It uses vanilla JavaScript to manipulate the DOM and handle the review data.